Country Guides

 Cons: For some countries, the ongoing costs may be higher than direct employment.
 Some education is needed to inform employees about how the employment relationship will work.

 Setting up a local company in The Netherlands is relatively straightforward However, the difficult part comes after the initial setup when payroll needs to be calculated and run every month, taxes filed, benefits extended, change of rules and regulations followed.
-Here is an overview of everything you will find yourself needing to do.

 While many employers practice employing remote workers as independent contractors, it’s a bad practice.
 If an individual is giving their full and undivided attention to your company in Netherlands, treating them as an independent contractor is a likely breach of Dutch employment laws and of those in your country.